sraven24/Matplotlib-challenge/README.md

 -	A chart showing the number of mice on each regiment.
 -	A pie graph showing the split of sexes amongst the total lab mice.
 -	A box plot comparing the end volumes of tumors of mice on four specific drugs.
--	A line graph showing the results of one mouse on Capolmulin.
+-	A line graph showing the results of one mouse on Capomulin.
 -	A scatterplot and line regression model of the weight and average tumor volume of mice on Capomulin

 # Installation